John Carberry

-John Joseph Cardinal Carberry (July 31, 1904 - June 17, 1998) was an American Catholic prelate who served as archbishop of St. Louis in Missouri from 1968 to 1979.
+John Joseph Carberry (July 31, 1904 - June 17, 1998) was an American Catholic prelate who served as Archbishop of St. Louis from 1968 to 1979.
 He was created a cardinal in 1969.
-He served as bishop of Lafayette In Indiana from 1957 to 1965 and bishop of Columbus in Ohio from 1965 to 1968.
+He served as Bishop of Lafayette in Indiana from 1957 to 1965 and Bishop of Columbus from 1965 to 1968.
 During his term as an archbishop, Carberry was a strong advocate for ecumenicism and racial equality.

 Biography

 Early life and education

 John Joseph Carberry was born in Brooklyn, New York, the youngest of ten children of James Joseph and Mary Elizabeth (née O'Keefe) Carberry.
 His father worked as a clerk at Kings County Court.
 He received his early education at the parochial school of St. Boniface Parish in Brooklyn.
-In 1919, at age 15, he enrolled at Cathedral College of the Immaculate Conception in Queens.
+In 1919, at age 15, he enrolled at Cathedral College of the Immaculate Conception, a minor (high school) seminary in Queens.
 He excelled in both baseball and the violin at the college.

 From 1924 to 1930, Carberry studied for the priesthood in Rome, where he resided at the Pontifical North American College.
 He earned a Doctor of Philosophy degree (1929) and a Doctor of Theology degree (1930) from the Pontifical Urbaniana University.